A FRUITFUL AND FLOURISHING LIFE – God can replant you!

 God wants you to be fruitful.

-Jesus told us that he chose us and appointed you to go and produce lasting fruit.
+Jesus told us that he chose us and appointed us to go and produce lasting fruit.
 (John 15:16)

 The good news is that God can replant you.
 God wants to break that pot that is holding you back.
 He wants to transplant you.
 He wants to engraft you back in.
 He wants to take special care of you and see you produce abundant fruit in your life.

-God is able to replant you so that you can flourish, remaining vital, green.
+God is able to replant you so that you can flourish, remaining vital and green.
 And fruitful (Psalm 92:12-14)

 Let us pray: